 A wide variety of carabiners are available today, with many shapes and sizes to be found.
-They offer and easy, quick and safe way to connect your height safety equipment
+They offer an easy, quick and safe way to connect your height safety equipment

-A carabiner is a type of special shackle type connector which consists of a strong metal loop with a spring loaded gate, the type used for height safety procedures will always have an additional locking mechanism for extra safety, these are referred to as a double locking carabiner.
-Locking carabiners may have a screw lock, a twist or twist and push lock, multiple levers, a magnetic lock or a double gate lock.
+A carabiner is a type of special shackle type connector that consists of a strong metal loop with a spring-loaded gate, the type used for height safety procedures will always have an additional locking mechanism for extra safety, these are referred to as a double locking carabiner.
+Locking carabiners may have a screw lock, a twist or twist, and push lock, multiple levers, a magnetic lock, or a double gate lock.